xenomorpheus/DynamicTree/README.md

 DynamicTree
 ===========

-DynamicTree - example Dynamic JTree swing maven project
+DynamicTree - example Dynamic JTree swing maven project.
+Nodes are added/removed via the TreeModel, not directly on the nodes.

 Build
 =====